So you’re looking at deploying Microsoft Teams for your Horizon View VDI deployment?

 Non-persistent (Instant Clones) VDI requires Microsoft Teams to be installed “Per-Machine”, whereas persistent VDI can use both “Per-Machine” and “Per-User” for Teams.
 I use the “Per-Machine” for almost all VDI deployments.
 This allows you to manage versions utilizing MSIs and GPOs.

 Please Note that when using “Per-Machine”, automatic updates are disabled.
 In order to upgrade Teams, you’ll need to re-install the newer version.
 Take this in to account when planning your deployment.
+If you use the per-user, it will auto-update.

 For Teams Optimization to work, your endpoints and/or clients MUST have internet access.